absmach/magistrala-docs/docs/entities.md

 - `Metadata` is an optional field that is used for customized describing of the client.
 - `CreatedAt` is a field that represents the time when the client was created.
 It is a time.Time value.
 - `UpdatedAt` is a field that represents the time when the client was last updated.
 It is a time.Time value.
+- `UpdatedBy` is a field that represents the user who last updated the client.
 - `Status` is a field that represents the status for the client.
 It can be either 1 for enabled or 0 for disabled.
 - `Role` is an optional field that represents the role of the client.
 It can be either 1 for admin or 0 for the user.